Farewe/invacost/Readme.md

-Thanks a lot to Anna Turbelin for her help in correcting mistakes in this tutorial, and to Phillip Haubrock for agreeing to be the “Guinea pig” of various test versions of the invacost R package\!
+Thanks a lot to Anna Turbelin for her help in correcting mistakes in this tutorial, and to Phillip Haubrock for agreeing to be the “Guinea pig” of various test versions of the invacost R package!

 # Installation

 **The package requires at least R 4.0.0.**

-The package can now be officially installed from CRAN\!\!\!\!
+The package can now be officially installed from CRAN!!!!

 ``` r
 # install.packages("devtools")